ardislu/ardislu.github.io/README.md

 ```

 ## Helpful npm Scripts
-Build the web app then host them locally using local-web-server.
+Build the web app then host it locally using local-web-server.
 Use to simulate production for e2e testing.
 ```
 npm run stage
 ```